JNLWH/CleaningDataAssignment/CodeBook.md

 ### Project

-This project is part of the course assignment from Data Science Specialization Course 3 Getting and Cleaning Data.
+This project is a course assignment from Data Science Specialization Course 3 Getting and Cleaning Data.
 Its purpose is to demonstrate one's ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 ### Source Data

 The data sourced for this project is from the field of Wearable Computing.
-More specifically, it's a Human Activity Recognition Using Smartphones Data Set.
-It was collected from the accelerometers from the Samsung Galaxy S smartphone.
+More specifically, it's a Human Activity Recognition Using Smartphones Data Set and was collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description and datasets collected originally is available at the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ### Result Tables

-For this assignment, 2 (tidy) result tables were produced from ``run_analysis.R`` according to the course instruction:
+For this assignment, two (tidy) result tables were produced from ``run_analysis.R`` according to the course instruction:

 1. data
 2. average